smirarab/chr4avian/genetreesupport/README.md

-* Script for the main analyses showing quartet score metrics and monophyly
+This directory includes the scripts for the main analyses showing quartet score metrics (BQS and QQS) and monophyly, in addition to taxon sampling results

+### Quartet scores (BQS and QQS)

-* Check out [clade-analysis](clade-analysis) for scripts that perform the actual quartet computing using tqDist and other scripts we developed.
+* Check out [clade-analysis](./clade-analysis/) folder for scripts that perform the actual quartet computing using tqDist and other scripts we developed.

-* `draw-movingaverage.r`: The main R code for drawing moving average based on the text files described below.
+* [draw-movingaverage.r](draw-movingaverage.r): The main R code for drawing moving average based on the text files described below.
 	* This file also does some of the calculations necessary to compute QQS and other measures (see below).
-	* It also calculates the p-values. (look for `P-value` and function `pvalues` in the file)
+	* It also calculates the **p-values**. (look for `P-value` and function `pvalues` in the file)
 * `63K_trees.names_header.txt.xz`: includes only basic information about 63,430 loci, such as their start and end position.
 * `all-clade.stat.xz` and `'new-all-clade.stat.xz'`: info for branch quartet score (BQS) for each group
 	* The first file includes some extra clades not included as part of the final analyses.
 The second file includes some clades missing from our original analyses.
 The R script selects and renames the appropriate clades.